MRI (Magnetic Resonance Imaging)

 - View the SickKids MRI Patient Screening Form

 Please take the time to review patient screening and implants before referral.
+Full patient screening may be completed on MyChart two days prior to the appointment.
 We need specific information on implants from surgeries performed outside of SickKids.
-We need the device name, model number (or catalog number or reference number) and manufacturer to proceed with MRI.
+We need to know where the surgery/procedure was performed along with implanted device name(s), model number (or catalog number or reference number) and manufacturer to proceed with MRI.
 Incorrect information may result in a delay of your scan or a cancellation.

-For surgeons and physicians, please inform patients of any implants (name, model (not lot number) and manufacturer).
+For ordering healthcare providers, please inform patients of any implants (name, model (not lot number) and manufacturer).
 For ear tubes, please let families know if they are plastic.
+Incomplete requisitions may result in delays and be returned to the refers.